m4ntr4r4m4/m4ntr4r4m4/README.md

 I consider myself a Computers friend from a very young age, also I love music, photography and handmade stuff. "like MR GARAK (ST DS9) I am a man of many talents".

-check here some of my amateur [artworks](https://www.instagram.com/time.entity/)

 And because I've been living on Ferenginar, I learned the Holy Rules of acquisition revised by the Grand Nagus Quark.

 "A wise man can hear profit in the wind."
 Rule #22, that's why I launched a startup just after finishing high school, not a big deal, just the usual ferengi  commerce.

-You can check it at this [LINK](moroccan-carpet.com).

 In case you don't Know Mr Garak & The Grand Nagus Quark >>>